Serenity Prayer

 We improve our lives through personal-accountability; but vast areas lie beyond our control.
 Our futures depend upon wise decisions in the present; our peace, however, depends on accepting the unpredictable and uncontrollable universe.

-God, grant me the serenity to accept the things I cannot change,
+“God, grant me the serenity to accept the things I cannot change,

-the courage to change the things I can,
+Courage to change the things I can,

-and the wisdom to know the difference.
+And wisdom to know the difference.”

-The Serenity Prayer’s Elements Beyond Our Control
+The Serenity Prayer: Elements Beyond Our Control

 Taking responsibility for events outside our control is discouraging.
 There is nothing we can do about it.
 We just feel guilt, weighed down by helplessness, waiting to see what will happens.
 The serenity prayer reminds us somethings are beyond our control.
 We must limit guilt over the things we cannot change.
-Research has found that those that accept and find meaning in serious illness, such as cancer, make greater adjustments and have improved overall wellbeing (Quinto, et al., 2022).
+Research has found that those that accept and find meaning in serious illness, such as cancer, make greater adjustments and have improved overall wellbeing (Quinto et al., 2022).

-We can’ Change the Past
+We Can’t Change the Past

 There are many things in life we can’t change.
 Yet, we mentally time travel back in life and ruminate of all we should have and shouldn’t have done.
 This practice of counterfactual thinking is largely unhelpful, stimulates guilt, anger, and sorrow over elements in our life that our done and gone.
 We can’t change them in the past.
 Hence, we must have the courage to deal with their consequences in the present.

 Many parents of children suffering from addiction pummel themselves over the past, evaluating what they should or shouldn’t have done.
-Although psychology has moved on to better theories, old theories of behaviorism live on in our minds.
+Although psychology has moved on to better theories, old theories of methodological behaviorism live on in our minds.
 When something doesn’t work out, we search for a behavioral cause.

 We still think we can fix people, we can force change in others, we believe we can solve the problem by giving, hoping, and manipulating—but the addictions continue.
 Parents can help, but they cannot forcefully craft a favorable outcome.
 A little thing called free agency still exists.